Books Every Software Engineer Should Read

 Books are simply irreplaceable.

-How to read books?
+How do I read books?

 I like systems, and systemizing your reading will make the habit stick better.
+The first rule is that you don't have to read everything.

-I personally have a three-step process for finding and filtering books.
+Well for that, I've developed a three-step process for finding and filtering books.

 1. Get a list of books from different sources and add it to your to-read list.